-Occupational licensure laws are designed to protect consumers-not to unfairly protect and advantage industry players seeking only to profit from hearing aid sales.
+Occupational licensure laws are designed to protect our patients.
+The HIS proposal will only unfairly protect and further industry players seeking to profit from hearing aid sales.
 I urge the Hearing Care Technical Review Committee to reject the HIS scope expansion proposal in its entirety.
-Please contact me if you have any questions, or if I can provide any additional information or expert testimony.